-An agreement whereby the Company provides a certain sum of money to an agent who invests it according to specific conditions in return for a certain fee (a lump sum of money or a percentage of the amount invested).
+Wakalah is an act of one party (principal) delegating another party (the agent) to perform a permissible activity on his behalf.
+This may involve Al-Wakalah Bi Al-Istithmar, in which the Company appoints another person an agent to invest its funds with an intention to earn profit, in return for a certain fee (a lump sum of money or a percentage of the amount invested).
 The agent is obliged to return the invested amount in case of default, negligence or violation of any of the terms and conditions of the Wakalah.